sagemath/sagewiki_to_gh-2022-10-10/days4/projects/groups.md

  * David Roe: Group actions

- * Robert Miller, Bobby Moretti, Tom Boothby, Emily Kirkman, Peter Clark: Implement a very fast permutation group class.
+ * Implement a very fast permutation group class.
 SageX'd and all that good stuff.